picketlink2/picketlink-quickstarts/saml/idp-ssl/README.md

         <jsse keystore-password="change_it" keystore-url="jboss.server.config.dir/server.keystore" truststore-password="change_it" truststore-url="jboss.server.config.dir/server.keystore" client-auth="true"/>
     </security-domain>

-The configuration above will first try to validate any provided certificates.
+The configuration above will first try to validate any provided certificate.
 If no certificate was provided or the authentication fails, we fallback to a user/password based authentication.

-### JBoss AS/EAP SSL Configuration ###